cianfich1016/README.md-Generator/utils/README.md

   * [Contact](#contact)

   ## Installation
-  Node, npm and the specific package "inquirer" need to be installed.
-Visit npmjs.com for more information on installation of node.
-Run "npm install" in command line following node install and "npm i inquirer" following npm install.

   ## Usage
-  Run the "node index.js" command right from the terminal once navigated to the appropriate folder with the .js file.
-See questions appear and type or choose specific answers and a unique README.md file will be generated.
+  Type city in search box or select previously searched city and view corresponding weather.

   ## Tests
   None.

   ## Credits
-  Contributors to the project: Completed the project myself.
+  Contributors to the project: Solo developer

   ## License
-  License for this project: [Mozilla Public License 2.0](https://choosealicense.com/licenses/mpl-2.0/)
+  License for this project: [MIT License](https://choosealicense.com/licenses/mit/)

   ## Contact
   With any questions or concerns, please contact me via GitHub at [cianfich1016](https://github.com/cianfich1016) or by email at cianfich@gmail.com.